MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

         - **Native columns** to **accountnumber**
         - **Virtual columns** to **dyn365bc_customernumber**
 4. Save the **Business Central Table Relation** record.
-5. Open the main form of **Account**.
+5. Open the main page of **Account**.
 Add a sub grid and choose the **Sales Orders (accountid)** relation.
 6. Save and publish.

-**Account** now contains the relation, and **Sales Orders** are shown on the main form if any sales orders exist for the account.
+**Account** now contains the relation, and **Sales Orders** are shown on the main page if any sales orders exist for the account.

 #### Synchronizing master data

 To create native-to-virtual table relations a shared key is needed in order to establish a foreign key relationship.
-In the Account and Sales Order scenario, the Account Number in the Account table must be identical to Customer Number in the [!INCLUDE[prod_short](../includes/prod_short.md)] Customer table.
+In the Account and Sales Order scenario, the Account Number in the Account table must be identical to the Customer Number in the [!INCLUDE[prod_short](../includes/prod_short.md)] Customer table.

 To set up synchronization between Microsoft Dataverse and [!INCLUDE[prod_short](../includes/prod_short.md)], follow the [guide](/business-central/admin-how-to-set-up-a-dynamics-crm-connection).
 To get started use the **Dataverse Connection Setup** assisted setup guide in [!INCLUDE[prod_short](../includes/prod_short.md)].